APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [MTLFS](https://github.com/vta/Managed-and-Tolled-Lanes-Feed-Specification) - The Managed and Tolled Lanes Feed Specification is intended to be used by the managed lanes and toll industry for the standardization and sharing of dynamic toll rates, and any managed lane purpose including but not limited to, ramp metering, bus only lanes, express lanes, especially if the resources are being priced dynamically.

 - [GMNS](https://github.com/zephyr-data-specs/GMNS) - The General Modeling Network Specification defines a common human and machine readable format for sharing routable road network files.

-- [Strava](https://developers.strava.com/) - API for a popular tracking app for runners and cyclists.
-Data can be used to understand active transportation usage and patterns.

 ## Planning Coding Resources
 This is a curated list of Python, R, or other open-source libraries or programming tools can be useful for urban planning applications.